wldmaxwell/udacity_airflow/README.md

 *   SQL -
-    *   Used for dropping, creating, inserting, copying JSON files, and running test queries
+    *   Used for creating, inserting, copying JSON files, and running test queries
 *   Python
-    *   Boto3 - Amazon SDK
-        *   Used to create IAM Role, Redshift Cluster, and run SQL Queries
+    * Used to Create Airflow Operators and Functions
 *   Redshift
     *   Data Warehouse used to Stage data from S3 and create dimension tables for analytics team
 *   S3
     *   Storage service that holds event and song data JSON files
+* Apache Airflow
+    * Workflow Managment Tool

 **How to Run**

 *   AWS
-    *   Creating_Warehouse.ipynb
-        *   Used to Create IAM Role, Redshift Cluster
     *   Create an IAM user
         *   With permissions to use Redshift
     *   Create IAM role for Redshift with AmazonS3ReadOnlyAccess rights
-        *   Need the ARN
     *   Create the Redshift cluster
         *   Get the Endpoint ---- also known as Host
+*   Airflow
+    * Set up Connection for AWS
+        * Conn Id: Enter aws_credentials.
+        * Conn Type: Enter Amazon Web Services.
+        * Login: Enter your Access key ID from the IAM User credentials
+        * Password: Enter your Secret access key from the IAM User credentials
+     * Set up Redshift Connection
+        * Conn Id: Enter redshift.
+        * Conn Type: Enter Postgres.
+        * Host: Enter the endpoint of your Redshift cluster, excluding the port at the end.
+        * Schema: Enter dev.
+This is the Redshift database you want to connect to.
+        * Login: Enter awsuser.
-*   Fill in the dwh.cfg with your info
+        * Password: Enter the password you created when launching your Redshift cluster.
-    *   Key, Secret, Host, ARN, etc
-*   Run create_tables.py
-    *   Drops and Creates Tables
-*   Run etl.py
-    *   Copies and Inserts data into tables
-*   Test_queries.ipynb
+        * Port: Enter 5439.
-    *   Jupyter Notebook used to run test queries

 **Information About Dataset**